Medically reviewed by Drugs.com. Last updated on Feb 23, 2022.

 - Depression, severe and caused by medicines—Should not be used in patients with these conditions.

 Take loxapine only as directed by your doctor.
-Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-To do so may increase the chance of side effects.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

 The dose of loxapine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of loxapine.
 If your dose is different, do not change it unless your doctor tells you to do so.